From Kobo to Twitter in 18 seconds

 2. Select the text you want.

-3. Use the Visual Look Up select function.
+3. Use the Live Text select function.

 4. Go straight to share and pick the Twitter app.